 We do education differently.

-For over 50 years Sandia Prep has offered Albuquerque’s families a distinctive choice when it comes to college prep education.
+For over 50 years Sandia Prep, an independent, private school, has offered Albuquerque’s families a distinctive choice when it comes to a college prep education.
 The college counseling process begins in the ninth grade, 100% of our seniors are accepted to four-year colleges, and our graduates attend prestigious colleges such as Harvard, Brown, Yale, Bowdoin, and the London School of Economics and Political Science.

 While our academics and accomplishments set us apart from many schools in Albuquerque, there’s more to us than grades, scholarships, and prestige.

 Students are surrounded by experienced, enthusiastic teachers who are continually improving their craft.
-Teachers are expected to learn and develop their skills in today’s changing landscape of education.
+Teachers are expected to learn and develop their skills in today’s changing world of education.